Which features make an app expensive to develop?

-Like I said, those are the easy ones to implement.
+Like I said, these are the easy ones to implement.
 Because you are performing a one-time transaction, you don't need to do anything with that receipt.
 You gave the user their health points, and now they can continue to play the game.

 But what if you have an app which displays advertisements on the bottom of the screen, and you want to give users a way to pay a few bucks to remove those ads?

 Enter the "non-consumable" IAP.

 In order to implement a non-consumable IAP, you follow most of the same steps as above.
 The big difference is that a non-consumable IAP is everlasting.
 If your user drops their phone in the toilet and buys a new one, they must be able to recover that purchase on their new phone.

 But how can you determine if a user purchased your app in the past?
 Why, receipt validation, of course!

 Receipt validation occurs in two ways: either at the time of purchase, or when a user taps the required "restore purchases" button inside your app.
 If a user taps "restore purchases," you need to ask Apple for a copy of their receipt and make sure it is a valid receipt.

-The receipt validation is something you will need to incorporate on your server.
+The receipt validation is something you need to incorporate on your server.
 This feature isn't a challenging piece to implement, but it is certainly something that takes time.

 Another time-consuming task with incorporating IAPs into your app comes from testing your implementation.
 By introducing a split based on whether or not a user paid for your app, you now need to split your code into two sections.
-You'll also need to spend time building screens prompting your user to pay, and you'll need to block off features for those who have not paid.
+You also need to spend time building screens prompting your user to pay, and you need to block off features for those who have not paid.

 When you are coming up with the next great app idea, you certainly aren't thinking about the algorithm your search feature will use or the way you will handle data collisions on sync.